 What does it mean to build an original screenplay?
 What’s the difference between building a screenplay and scriptwriting?

-Building an original screenplay is different from writing a script.
-A script is usually headed for production with specialized technical and creative work, while a screenplay probably is not going straight into production, and it is subject to change.
-It is a fine technical distinction but significant nonetheless—building a screenplay and writing a script diverge as two different processes with different purposes.
+Building an original screenplay is different from scriptwriting.
+A script is a document that is intended for production work, to be used by specialized technical and creative practitioners (actors, cinematographers, editors, etc); while a screenplay probably is not going to be the document used for production, and it is subject to editorial changes.
+This is a theoretical detail, but it is significant nonetheless—building a screenplay and writing a script diverge as two different processes with different purposes.
 For example, when building a dramatic or documentary screenplay it might not be possible or necessary for the screenplay writer to know the ending of the story.
 The story and its screenplay are in the process of being built or constructed.
 Conversely, when writing a professional script for media production or performance it is essential for the writer to know the ending.

 All writers understand that writing must be done alone, privately, over long hours.
 What do we do in class?
 How can the class help me to grow as a writer?

 This class could be helpful for adapting an existing work or for creating original work from the beginning; plus we will read, listen, discuss, and interactively share our thoughts, ideas and impressions.
 Beginners welcome!

 What is the starting point for screenplay writing?
 How does a student get started as a writer?

 Start by introducing a time and space for your writing, bringing it into your daily routine; then write freely, curiously, mindfully, and consistently.

 For this class, you begin and build an original screenplay.
 You will build your screenplay from the beginning by doing the following:

 - reflecting on your purpose